Ellen Phillips Samuel was the daughter of one of Philadelphia’s wealthiest and most prominent Jewish families.

 If you are dying to see Thorfinn in all his glory, there is another casting of the statue.
 Unfortunately, it’s in Reykjavik.
 So good luck with that.

 One of the pieces commissioned for the Ellen Phillips Samuel Memorial was Sir Jacob Epstein’s “Social Consciousness.”
 Unfortunately, it the finished piece couldn’t fit into the plan and was relocated to the University of Pennsylvania.
 Early in his career, one of Epstein’s most important patrons was John Quinn.
-Quinn was also a patron of Romanian sculptor Constantin Brancusi, whose brush with the law we covered in Series 1’s “The Brouhaha.”
+Quinn was also a patron of Romanian sculptor Constantin Brancusi (“The Brouhaha”).

 - Brown, R. Balfour.
 Description of Runic Stones Found Near Yarmouth, Nova Scotia.
 Self-published, 1896.